turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

 Within your projects teams, discuss:

 * How could you adapt the agile process of developing software in this project?
 What could that look like in practice?
 * Who else could you solicit feedback from during your development process besides instructors?
+How will that fit into your timeline?

 1-2 groups share out their takeaways.